 Canva Mind Maps has some basic templates for free use with sharing & download options.

 Should I use mind maps?

 Whether you wish to employ mind mapping and/or mind palace as a note-taking technique is really up to your choice of preference, especially if you had a good experience with it.
-Stay focus on creating quality notes content instead without distracted by its various forms.
+Stay focused on creating quality notes content instead without being distracted by its various forms.

 When to use mind maps?

 - The individual is inclined to process visual data